-- a) Ballast piping is not to pass through cargo tanks except in the case of short lengths of piping complying with the following: - they are to have welded or heavy flanged joints the number of which is kept to a minimum - they are to be of extra-reinforced wall thickness as per Pt C, Ch 1, Sec 10, Tab 5 of the Rules for the Classification of Ships - they are to be adequately supported and protected against mechanical damage. - b) sliding type couplings are not to be used for expansion purposes where ballast lines pass through cargo tanks.
-Expansion bends only are permitted.
+- a) Ballast piping is not to pass through cargo tanks except in the case of short lengths of piping complying with the following: - they are to have welded or heavy flanged joints (see Note 1) the number of which is kept to a minimum - they are to be of extra-reinforced wall thickness as per Pt C, Ch 1, Sec 10, Tab 5 of the Rules for the Classification of Ships - they are to be adequately supported and protected against mechanical damage. - b) sliding type couplings are not to be used for expansion purposes where ballast lines pass through cargo tanks.
+Expansion bends (see Note 2) only are permitted.